 Born in a rural hamlet a few Kilometres from Nairobi, my family relocated to Korogocho slum in Nairobi to escape rural poverty.
-However, poverty in an urban slum manifested in our lives in worse-off ways than rural poverty.
+However, poverty in a slum manifested in our lives in worse-off ways than rural poverty.

-In a bid to get myself busy and locally relevant while waiting to secure my desired job, I slowly got initiated to participating in self-help efforts in my native slum community.
+In a bid to get myself busy and locally relevant while waiting to secure my desired job, I slowly got initiated to participating in self-help efforts for addressing the many challenges inherent in the lives of slum dwellers.
 This led me into a journey of reflection on all these informal systems and cracks, and questioning the elements unfolding in harmony or in tension with each other.

 And to gain a vantage point for my reflection and inquisitiveness, I gradually got immersed in practical projects and advocacy in slums.
 Water and sanitation, youth affairs, education, local political participation, waste management, slum upgrading as well as peace building in local conflict situations are among the local initiatives I engrossed in.